helm/helm-www/content/en/docs/chart_template_guide/looup_function.md

 weight: 17
 ---

-The `lookup` can be used to reources from resources in a running cluster.
+The `lookup` can be used to resources from resources in a running cluster.
-The sinopsys of the lookup function is:
+The synopsis of the lookup function is:
 `lookup apiVersion, kind, namespace, name -> resource or resource list `

 The parameters and return values have the same properties: